122 Credits Required for Business Adminstration, B.S. Degree

 The Business Administration major is designed to introduce students to areas that are critical to an understanding of how businesses operate: accounting, economics, finance, information systems, management, and marketing.
 In addition, each student in the Business Administration major has the opportunity to take upper-level courses in all of these fields.
 Students supplement classroom teaching with practical experience by working in various settings through completion of an internship in Business Administration.
 Thus, students gain both the breadth and depth of knowledge necessary for future success in a variety of careers.

-Students pursuing the Business Administration degree must select from one of the following three tracks: Human Resources, International Business, or Finance.
-The track outcomes below describe the specific focus for each area.
+Students pursuing the Business Administration degree must select from one of the following three minors: Human Resources, International Business, or Finance.
+The minor outcomes below describe the specific focus for each area.

 Neumann University’s Business Administration major is accredited by the Accreditation Council for Business Schools and Programs, 11520 West 119th Street, Overland Park, KS 66213; Telephone: 913-339-9356, Fax: 913-339-6226; or www.acbsp.org